 Clarkes is a brand that has become readily available in Ireland.
-Their shaving soap is made by hand in Ireland from ethical sourced ingredients and is free from Parabens, free from SLS and SLES and contain no Artificial Fragrances.
-I happened to buy mine in the Irish Design Shop on Drury St, D2 but you can buy from their own website or the many stockists around the country.
+Their shaving soap is made by hand in Ireland from ethical sourced ingredients and is free from oarabens, free from SLS and SLES and contain no artificial fragrances.
+You can buy from their own website or the many stockists around the country.
 This product came wrapped in some waxed paper, held closed by a paper band.
 I’m in love with this shaving soap as it lathers up really well, has no aftertaste and leaves your skin felling very smooth.

 Lush’s ‘Dirty’ Shaving Soap – €7.50

 Although this didn’t last as long as the other shaving soap bars this was my second favourite as it gives a really smooth shave.
 This product is made from cruelty-free, vegetarian, natural and synthetic ingredients and comes in a plastic pot, which Lush take back to recycle in store.
 Unlike the other products it doesn’t need to be lathered, acting more like a moisturiser.
 Because it’s akin to a moisturiser it takes a while to work out just how much to use and it clogged up my razor blades.
 I’d suggest using less of this than you’d think and putting a drop of shampoo into your shaving cup to prevent the clogging issue.